pavja2/dmvcraft/README.md

 ``/party q`` - leaves the party you are in

 ``/party invite <player name>`` - invites a player to your party
+## Privacy Notes
+Anything you type on the server is logged along with your minecraft username and connection information.
+This information is visible to server administrators and potentially our VPS hosting provider.
+Be mindful that any personal information you share (even in /msg mesages to other players) is not likely to remain private.
+I'll refer to logs if I have to moderate any disputes.